raihanalmenata/intens/readme.md

 # RestFul Back-End Services with Express.js

 ## General Description
-This repo contains the source code of back-end services for the company websites of  **PT Inti Konten Indonesia.**  It's built to serve the company profile through a single page webapp in an **rest api architecture** .
+This repo contains the source code of back-end services for a company website.
+It's built to serve the company profile through a single page webapp in an **rest api architecture** .
 The services developed in ` node.js ` using the ` express.js ` frameworks.
 The services uses ` MongoDB ` as its only database.

 ## Patterns & Implementation
 Despite of using express.js as it's frameworks and implements its base workflow, this service has some additional implementation & patterns built upon its development.
 Such as follow :